ThomasChia/UFC--Fight-Me-Bro/README.md

-# UFC--Ready-to-Rumble
+# UFC--Fight-Me-Bro
-Scraping and analysing UFC data to see what actually matters when two people clash inside and go to war.
+An investigation into what actually matters when two people clash and go to war.

 ## Introduction